angular/angular/src/cdk/testing/testing.md

 `HarnessLoader` returned by the `loader()` method should be sufficient for loading all necessary `ComponentHarness` instances.

+Please note that harnesses may not behave _exactly_ the same in all environments.
+There will always be some difference between the real browser-generated event sequence when a user clicks or types in an element, versus the simulated event sequence generated in unit tests.
+Instead, the CDK makes a best effort to normalize the behavior and simulate the most important events in the sequence.

 #### Creating harnesses with `HarnessLoader`

 Instances of this class correspond to a specific DOM element (the "root element" of the loader) and